Band Camp FAQs

 What do I have to do as an overnight chaperone?

-When you arrive, check in with Ms. Jones.
-You will be issued a dorm card, room key, an emergency phone list, and something to identify you as a BBOP chaperone.
-At the end of your stay, check in with Ms. Jones and return your chaperone identification.
+When you arrive, check in with Laurie Jones.
+You will be issued a dorm access card, room key, an emergency phone list, and something to identify you as a BBOP chaperone.
+At the end of your stay, check in with Laurie and return your access card, room key & chaperone identification.

 In the evenings, give a 10-minute warning before lights out.
 They should be done with the bathrooms and in their rooms BEFORE 11:00 pm.